karkman/recipe/README.md

 Used in teaching Git.

-The recipoe has been adjusted for salt and cilantro.
+The recipe has been adjusted for salt and cilantro.
 Now it's just perfect.

 And we can share it with some.